mrfbgc/HDC_EMG/README.md

 **Item Memories**

-- item\_memory: Stores a random hypervector for encoding feature position information.
+- item_memory: Stores a random hypervector for encoding feature position information.
-- continuous\_item\_memory: Stores a random hypervector for quantizing feature value information.
+- continuous_item_memory: Stores a random hypervector for quantizing feature value information.

 **Binding Operations**

-- perform\_xor\_operation(): Performs XOR operation for binary hypervectors.
+- perform_xor_operation(): Performs XOR operation for binary hypervectors.
-- perform\_pointwise\_multiplication(): Performs pointwise multiplication for bipolar hypervectors.
+- perform_pointwise_multiplication(): Performs pointwise multiplication for bipolar hypervectors.

 **Flag**
 **
-`      `• is\_binary : is the flag in order to decide binary or bipolar hypervector
+- is\_binary : is the flag in order to decide binary or bipolar hypervector

 **Tracing**